 - Good quality homes for all

-- Deliver a pipeline of new affordable homes and acquisitions over the next five years, to be owned and managed by the Council.
-(Linked with Priority 2 Action 4).
+- Deliver our pipeline of new affordable homes and acquisitions, to be owned and managed by the Council.

-- Continue to meet the challenges of increasing homelessness and temporary accommodation use through:
+- Continue to meet the challenges of increasing homelessness and temporary accommodation use through the delivery of a wide range of mitigations focussed on homelessness prevention, investment in new temporary accommodation stock and move-on options.

-- Bring down rough sleeping numbers, by progressing the Countywide Rough Sleeping and Single Homelessness Strategy with partners, including the transformation of the Homelessness Alliance, through decommissioning supported accommodation units that do not fit into our new model, while increasing the accommodation available for Housing First and Housing-Led provision.
+- Bring down rough sleeping numbers, by renewing the Countywide Rough Sleeping and Single Homelessness Strategy with partners, progressing the transformation of the Homelessness Alliance, and investing in Housing First and Housing-Led provision.

 Priority 2: Strong, fair economy